mesako/SABERWest2023/docs/350-intro-to-dataframes.md

 ## 8          5.0         3.4          1.5         0.2  setosa
 ```

-We saved the shorter dataset into a new variable and when we preview `iris.temp` against `iris.temp2` you may be able to see the missing rows.
+We saved the shorter dataset into a new variable and when we preview `iris.temp` against `iris.temp2` you may be able to see the missing rows (worksheet task 2.5.1E).

 ### Exploring dataframes

 When you are first presented with a dataframe, for example data that was collected in your research lab that you are tasked with analyzing, you will want to learn more about it.
 There are a few different functions you can use to investigate a dataframe, the size of it, and other aspects.

-The `dim` function, short for dimensions, returns the number of rows and columns.
+The `dim` function, short for dimensions, returns the number of rows and columns (worksheet task 2.5.2A).

 ```r